 Primarily, the difference between casual vs. part time employees is that casual employees do not have an expectation of ongoing work.
-They work irregular hours in the week.
+They work irregular hours during the week.
 On the other hand, part time employees have an expectation of ongoing work.
-They work for set number of hours or days in the week.
+They work for a set number of hours or days in the week.

 Casual Vs. Part Time Employment: Advantages And Disadvantages

 Each type of employment has its own pros and cons.
 This section will discuss the advantages and disadvantages in relation to casual vs. part time employment.

 What are some benefits of casual employment?

 Given below is a list of a few advantages of casual employment:

 - Casual employees can accept or reject work based on their circumstances and situations on a given day.
 They are not obligated to accept work if they don’t feel like working.